UW-Madison-DSI/soil_organic_carbon_ml_lab/README.md

 This machine learning model predicts socs.
 So here are the key features of this project:

 * The model is supported under a backend API built with `FastAPI` through the `POST` method, it asks the patients data as `JSON` format and returns its socs prediction in the same format.
-The API is served in posit connect: https://connect.doit.wisc.edu/content/36e66cbf-6df9-42d8-9f68-8789f773ccf8
+The API is served in posit connect: https://connect.doit.wisc.edu/content/36e66cbf-6df9-42d8-9f68-8789f773ccf8 see example below to test out.

 * The `Dockerfile` saves all required information to run the model in another machines through a container.
 Just running the `initializer.sh` is enough to turn the whole system on.